gabriellucas71/Spatial-Audio-Simulator/README.md

 2. Demo function:

-The demo function start all the 4oscillator noises and automatically drags the listener around them, in key comparison positions and orientations.
+The demo function starts all 4 oscillator noises and automatically drags the listener around them, in key comparison positions and orientations.